raspberrypilearning/3D-scene/en/step_6.md

 Decide what you want to control using a variable.

-Create a new variable and give it the name that matches its use, e.g. if it will control how quickly a sprite spins, name it `turn`{:class="block3variables"}.
+Create a new variable and give it the name that matches its use.
+For example, if it will control how quickly a sprite spins, name it `turn`{:class="block3variables"}.

+<mark>Should we give more examples such as volume, colour, size, ghost, brightness?</mark>

 --- collapse ---